khizarnaeem/userAvatar/README.md

 ```javascript
 var appModule = angular.module('useravatar', []);
 ```
+2- copy css from style.css into your css file or link to this file in your project.

-use directive in html like this
+3- use directive in html like this

 ```html
 <div class="useravatar" user="UserDetails"></div>